seed-rs/seed-quickstart-webpack/README.md

 # Used in projects

-- One in development in private repository for now
+- One in development in private repository for now.
 - _[I can create PR or Issue]_

 # Contributing

-- Better documentation, fixed typos, updated dependencies, ... - create Issue or PR
+- Better documentation, fixed typos, updated dependencies, ... - create Issue or PR.
-- Ideas, bugs, questions, ... - create Issue
+- Ideas, bugs, questions, ... - create Issue.

 _Note_: Please squash commits and rebase before creating PR.
 Thanks!